Essential accounts receivable tasks for your year-end checklist

 Accounts receivable strives to achieve many different goals, but some are more important than others:

-- It’s vital to maintain good relationships with customers.
+2. Maintaining customer relationships is vital.
 Having an open line of communication encourages customers to pay their invoices on time and makes it more likely that they will do business with you again.

-- Finally, accounts receivable must always strive to improve its collections process.
-For example, developing better ways to contact customers and follow up on overdue payments.
+4. Finally, accounts receivable must always strive to improve its collections process.
+For example, strategic teams always work toward developing better ways to contact customers and follow up on overdue payments.

 Note: To maintain good customer relations, you must balance collecting payments quickly and giving customers enough time to pay their invoices.
 Suppose you’re too aggressive in your collections of outstanding accounts receivable.
 For example, you risk damaging relationships with customers.
 On the other hand, if you give customers too much time to pay, you may be unable to cover your expenses.